Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 Most people think of this quote in terms of healthcare or personal wellbeing, but it has much wider relevance.

-As someone who’s spent decades helping food businesses avoid and recover from crisis, I see the truth of this every day—especially when a business receives a zero food hygiene rating.
-In this post I explain why prevention matters, and what to do if your business ever gets a food rating of zero.
+As someone who’s spent decades helping food businesses avoid and recover from crisis, I see the truth of it every day — especially when a business receives a 0 star hygiene rating.

 Table of Contents

-I recently answered the phone to someone acting on behalf of a Turkish food business owner who had just received a zero food hygiene rating.
+I recently answered the phone to someone acting on behalf of a Turkish food business owner who had just received a 0 hygiene rating.
 Their immediate concern was to arrange Level 2 food safety training for staff, believing this would satisfy the health inspector.

-However, based on my experience as an EHO, I know that a zero hygiene rating is not going to be down to staff training alone.
+However, based on my experience as an EHO, I know that a 0 hygiene rating is rarely down to staff training alone.
 It usually signals deeper, systemic issues.
 So, I began by asking a few key questions and requested to see the Environmental Health Officer’s (EHO) report.
 It’s important to tailor advice to the actual problem—not just offer a generic solution.

 This is a common misunderstanding.
 A good relationship with the EHO does not mean enforcement action won’t be taken if standards aren’t met.